 There is NO WAY we are EVER taking the caravan skiing!
 Never mind navigating icy hairpin bends, defrosting Whale Pumps and sweeping snow off the roof, we would never be able to dry four wet dogs and two people’s wet skiing gear in a caravan!

 We found that it costs much the same as site fees to rent a centrally-heated apartment with en-suite facilities for the season!
 And that, dear reader, is what is known as a ‘no-brainer’!
+(See my blog Gressoney, Monte Rosa – Hidden Gem & Off Piste Ski Paradise! to find out how to spend months in a ski resort on a budget!)

 You Get What You Need!